Sign up for the KDAB Newsletter

 We have already established that for a value type it does not matter what the erasure strategy is; the outcome is the same.
 For a write-through reference type, the strategy matters; using move assignments instead of destructions/move constructions pairs will yield a different result.

-For a write-through reference type, this is not true: a move assignment isnot equivalent to destroying the target and move-constructing the source in its place.
-Again, consider std::tuple<int &>:
+For a write-through reference type, this is not true: a move assignment is not equivalent to destroying the target and move-constructing the source in its place.
+Again, consider std::tuple<int &>

-It is worth noticing the behavior of move assigments is completely orthogonal to whether a type is trivially relocatable or not.
-Both QString and std::tuple<int &>: are trivially relocatable (according to our prior definition), but QString has value semantics, std::tuple<int &>: has not.
+: has not.
 In other words, this is another property of a type which cannot be "detected" from the outside the type itself (just like trivial relocation cannot be detected).

 Let's now tackle the second way of looking at erasure: destruction of an element, followed by a series of relocations.

 This means that if a type is trivially relocatable, then the erasure strategy shown above can be implemented by an initial destruction followed by a memory copy for each subsequent element.
-Of course, these byte copies can be coalesced in a single memmove of the tail:
+Of course, these byte copies can be coalesced in a single memmove

 This is precisely what Qt does when erasing elements of a trivially relocatable type!
 At least now we have a justification for it.